AstreaTSS/PYTHIAWebsite/docs/server_setup.md

 #### Other Commands

-* To add an alias, simply use the `/add-alias` command with the channel, name of the Truth Bullet, and the alias you wish to add to the Bullet.
+* To add an alias (essentially an alternative trigger to trigger the same Truth Bullet), simply use the `/add-alias` command with the channel, trigger of the Truth Bullet, and the alias you wish to add to the Bullet.
 As you can imagine, `/remove-alias` follows a similar process.
-* `/override-bullet` and `/unfind-bullet` are more useful _during_ investigations, as you can imagine, but they simply allow you to either re-define who found a Truth Bullet or un-discover it so its key phrase can be triggered once again.
+* `/override-bullet` and `/unfind-bullet` are more useful _during_ investigations, as you can imagine, but they simply allow you to either re-define who found a Truth Bullet or un-discover it so its trigger can be triggered once again.
 * `/help` is your friend!
 Use it to find more commands that could be useful to you!

 ### Starting an Investigation